edrlab/thorium-reader-doc/epub-doc/en/src/pages/100_forewords.md

 [Github Thorium Issue tracker](https://github.com/edrlab/thorium-reader/issues) can also be browsed to find answers to specific use cases and give us feedback about any difficulty or bug affecting your reading experience.

-# Before using Thorium Reader Desktop

-This user guide limits itself to providing details on features and actions.
-Aside from it you'll find dedicated ressources in the app itself or on the <a href="https://thorium.edrlab.org/en/th3/"><span>online support webpages </span></a>

 </section>
 <section class="filet">